-- Demonstrate (Action-based Presentation) your solution as a real-world project.
-For example, build a prototype, perform a campaign, program an app, and many more. - Scenario (Plan-based Presentation) your solution as a proposal for action.
-For instance, design a product, sketch an alternative production process, design a political measure, formulate a law, and many more.
+A Plan (proposal for action): For instance, design a product, sketch an alternative production • process, plan a political measure, formulate a law, and many more options.

 Reflect on the outcome:

 - Did you use the circular action(s) introduced in the introduction? - How would the different parts of the system respond to this change? - What would the impact be like? - What needs to happen for your solution to create as much positive impact as possible?